History of the Pan Africanist Congress of Azania: Early history

 In Langa, in the Cape, violence also exploded.
 About 6,000 people assembled, awaiting orders from their leaders.
 The protest march on the police station began in the morning but was soon called off by one of its leaders, Philip Kgosana, after the police made a threat of violence.
 News of the Sharpeville Massacre incensed the protestors, however, and they marched anyway, the police shooting and killing two of them.
 Turbulence persisted into the night, with demonstrators rioting and setting fire to public buildings.

 There was a sense of victory following these events.
 The pass laws were repealed and police cruelty had brought forth international censure.
 The PAC and ANC held a day of mourning.
 This triumph was soon eclipsed, however, by the measures taken by the National Party government to rout all resistance.
 Public gatherings were forbidden from 24 March, and mass detention followed a week later.
 Additional protest rallies were held in Durban and Cape Town.
 The government responded by declaring a state of emergency.
 On March 30, both the PAC and the ANC were outlawed, and, by mid-May, almost 2,000 people had been arrested, including PAC leader Robert Sobukwe and his associates.
 Sobukwe was imprisoned at Robben Island for many years and was thought to be so "dangerous" and charismatic by the apartheid government that he was kept not only in solitary confinement, but in a one-man jail.
-His guard was forbidden to talk to him and his only human contact was when his wife was permitted to visit him once or twice a year.
 He was released in 1969.